sabrinachowdhuryoshin/PCB-Design-with-KiCad/Project-01_Basic LED Circuit_PCB/README.md

 ![LED Circuit PCB Design](Basic LED Circuit_PCB.jpg)

+The PCB contains three footprints:

+1. `Connector_PinHeader_2.54mm` for the battery
+2. `LED_THT:LED_D5.0 mm` for the LED
-The PCB contains three footprints: Connector_PinHeader_2.54mm for the battery, LED_THT:LED_D5.0 mm for the LED, and Resistor_THT:R_Axial_DIN0309_L9.0mm_D3.2mm_P15.24mm_Horizontal for the 470 ohms resistor.
+3. `Resistor_THT:R_Axial_DIN0309_L9.0mm_D3.2mm_P15.24mm_Horizontal` for the 470 ohms resistor.

 The design follows the circuit diagram shown earlier, with the battery connected to the vertical pin header, the resistor connected to the horizontal resistor footprint, and the LED connected to the LED footprint.

 ## Usage